English language proficiency

 Minimum English requirements

 International applicants whose first language is not English must meet one of the following language proficiency requirements for regular admission to Michigan State University.
-Students with acceptable academic credentials who do not meet language proficiency requirements may be admitted on provisional status.
-Students admitted provisionally are still required to submit English language proficiency exam scores to the Office of Admissions.
+Students with acceptable academic credentials who do not meet language proficiency requirements may be admitted on provisional status with the scores indicated below.

 The following requirements pertain to undergraduate students only.
 Graduate applicants should consult MSU's Graduate School for minimum English language requirements.